hmtkyn/serve-ready/README.md

 - **`src/cmd/main.go`**: The entry point for the CLI tool.
 - **`src/internal/requirements`**: Contains the logic for loading `.yml` files and checking server requirements.
 - **`src/internal/cli`**: Contains the logic for prompting the user for input.
+- **`src/internal/services`**: Contains the logic for checking services such as caches, databases, runtimes, and web servers.

 ## Development

 To modify the source code, update the files under the `src/` directory.
-For example, to add more frameworks or databases, you can add `.yml` files in the respective folders (`src/frameworks/`, `src/databases/`, `src/caches/`).
+For example, to add more frameworks or databases, you can add `.yml` files in the respective folders (`src/internal/frameworks/`, `src/internal/services/databases/`, `src/internal/services/caches/`).

 After making changes, rebuild the CLI: